Killing of Deona Marie Knajdek: Investigation and charges

 Kraus allegedly made statements to police in which he repeatedly admitted to operating the vehicle.
 When questioned, he reportedly gave "illogical and irrelevant answers", which led police to believe he was intoxicated.
 Kraus later allegedly admitted to investigators that he had intentionally accelerated towards the demonstrators in hopes of clearing the barricades that had been placed to protect the protestors.

 According to search warrants filed in court on June 15, 2021, officials believed that footage captured by a closed-circuit camera appeared to show that the car's brake lights did not activate prior to the crash.
 Three hours before the June 13, 2021, vehicle attack, a demonstrator had climbed a pole and spray painted a surveillance camera located at the intersection of West Lake Street and Girard Avenue.
 Officials believed the camera would have captured "crucial evidence" about crash, and law enforcement sought the public's assistance to identify a suspect who painted over the camera.
 A witness reported that the car seemed to accelerate as it approached the demonstration.
 Minneapolis police said in a statement shortly after the attack that they believed that the driver may have been under the influence of drugs or alcohol, but field sobriety tests were not performed due to his injuries.

 On June 16, 2021, Kraus was charged with second-degree intentional murder and two counts of assault with a deadly weapon in relation to the crash.
 Hennepin County Attorney Mike Freeman said in a statement that Kraus had been intoxicated during the attack and that he accelerated his vehicle rather than braking.
 Kraus was held in jail on a $1 million bond.
-He made his first court appearance on June 17, 2021, in Hennepin County District Court and was ordered by the judge to under go a psychological evaluation to determine if he was competent to stand trial.
+He made his first court appearance on June 17, 2021, in Hennepin County District Court and was ordered by the judge to undergo a psychological evaluation to determine if he was competent to stand trial.